cvulpispaper/compute_anib/README.md

 perl computeAnib.pl <list_file> <num_cpus> <output_file>
 in the commandline.

-The script can require up to several our to complete, so I would  advise to run it as a background process with nohup.
+The script can require up to several hours to complete, so I would  advise to run it as a background process with nohup.
 Upon completion, the main output will be stored in the anib_table.csv file (or in the output file specified at runtime), consisting in a tab delineated square matrix, reporting all anib values between all the pairs of genomes.
 The file can be easily visualized with MS-excel or equivalent programs.

-No strong checking of file formats is perfomed, so in case of error please check that all the files are in the correct format if you encounter any error.
+No strong checking of file formats is perfomed, so in case of error please check that all the files are in the correct format.
 Anyway feel free to contact Matteo Chiara (matteo.chiara@unimi.it) if you encounter any problem or unexpected behaviour